accountinglib/accountinglib/README.md

-# The Universal Accounting Library
+# The Accounting Library

-The Universal Accounting Library (tualib) is an open source library for accounting in Java.
+The Accounting Library (accountinglib) is an open source library for accounting in Java.